LarsBehrenberg/gb-content-copy/content/posts/british-history.md

       >

       > "In politics, if you want anything said, ask a man.
 If you want anything done, ask a woman."

+      >

+      > "Don't follow the crowd, let the crowd follow you."

+      >

+      > "The problem with socialism is that you eventually run out of other people's money."

       **1973:** Britain is crippled by strikes, leading to the introduction of the three-day working week between January and March 1974 (designed to preserve electricity when coal miners were on strike).